 If you get married and continue to live with your parents, you may be able to remain on their auto insurance policy.
 But if you move to another address, your insurer will probably require that you get your own policy.

 Can You Stay on Your Parents’ Car Insurance If You Move to a Different State?

 Typically, insurers will require you to purchase another policy if you relocate.
 An exception may be if you attend school out of state and your parents own the vehicle you take with you.

 In most cases, staying on your parents’ policy costs less than buying your own.
-Typically, rates decrease when young drivers reach their mid-20s, but several factors determine your car insurance premium, including your credit history; driving record; the location, make, and model of automobile; and the types and amounts of coverages you buy.
+Typically, rates decrease when young drivers reach their mid-20s, but several factors determine your car insurance premium, including your credit history, driving record, location, make and model of the automobile, and the types and amounts of coverages you buy.